Sonnet 294

 While love was consecrated solemnly;

-In act ordained, now she a licit wife
+By act ordained, now she a licit wife

-Dubbed pure in heart in deference to sworn faith,
+Deemed pure in heart in deference to sworn faith,

 Yet husband true did note the tears of strife

-His visage shadowed in a smoky wraith.
+His visage floating like a woe filled wraith.

 But God stayed silent, she relaxed her grasp…

-Praying that in time, he’d never ask.
+Praying there in hope, he’d never ask.

 © Loubert S Suddaby.
 All Rights Reserved.